Here’s the cheapest gas in Canon City Saturday - News Break

 Here’s the cheapest gas in Canon City Saturday

-(CANON CITY, CO) According to Canon City gas price data, you could be saving up to $0.10 per gallon on gas.
+(CANON CITY, CO) Gas prices vary across in the Canon City area, but if you’re willing to head for the cheapest station, you could be saving up to $0.10 per gallon.

-On Saturday the cheapest gallon of unleaded regular in the area was at Conoco at 1228 Royal Gorge Blvd.
-Regular there was listed at $3.29 per gallon Wednesday, compared to $3.39 at Exxon at 2075 Fremont Dr., which GasBuddy clocked as the most expensive station in the area.
+Conoco at 1228 Royal Gorge Blvd was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $3.29 per gallon Wednesday.
+By comparison, the most expensive gallon was at Exxon at 2075 Fremont Dr., where a gallon of regular was selling for $3.39.

 Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
 Across the greater Canon City area, GasBuddy recorded the average price of gas at $3.37 per gallon for regular.